6502-retro/6502-retro-os/docs/SFOS.md

 ## 04 c_readstr

 Given a pointer to a memory location this function will read user input until a carriage return or line feed is received.
-It supports basic line editing:
+It supports basic line editing.

 On entry, the first byte of the input buffer pointed to by XA contains the maximum length of the input buffer.
 The system maximum of 0x7F (128) chars.